-Figures 2.20 and 2.21 detail the type of fire extinguisher to use by class of fire.

-The B:C type fire extinguisher is designed to work on electrical fires and burning liquids.

-The A:B:C type is designed to work on burning wood, paper, and cloth as well.

-Water can be used on wood, paper, or cloth, but don't use water on an electrical fire (can cause shock) or a gasoline fire (it will spread the flames).

-A burning tire must be cooled.
-Lots of water may be required.

-If you're not sure what to use, especially on a hazardous materials fire, wait for firefighters.

-Position yourself upwind.
-Let the wind carry the extinguisher to the fire.

-Continue until whatever was burning has been cooled.
+- Figures 2.20 and 2.21 detail the type of fire extinguisher to use by class of fire. - The B:C type fire extinguisher is designed to work on electrical fires and burning liquids. - The A:B:C type is designed to work on burning wood, paper, and cloth as well. - Water can be used on wood, paper, or cloth, but don't use water on an electrical fire (can cause shock) or a gasoline fire (it will spread the flames). - A burning tire must be cooled.
+Lots of water may be required. - If you're not sure what to use, especially on a hazardous materials fire, wait for firefighters. - Position yourself upwind.
+Let the wind carry the extinguisher to the fire. - Continue until whatever was burning has been cooled.
 Absence of smoke or flame does not mean the fire cannot restart.

-Class/Type of Fires Class Туре Α Wood, Paper, Ordinary Combustibles Extinguish by Cooling and Quenching Using Water or Dry Chemicals В Gasoline, Oil, Grease, Other Greasy Liquids Extinguish by Smothering, Cooling or Heat Shielding using carbon Dioxide or Dry Chemicals С Electrical Equipment Fires Extinguish with Nonconducting Agents such as Carbon Dioxide or Dry Chemicals.
+Class/Type of Fires Class Туре А Wood, Paper, Ordinary Combustibles Extinguish by cooling and quenching using water or dry chemicals. В Gasoline, Oil, Grease, Other Greasy Liquids Extinguish by smothering, cooling or heat shielding using carbon dioxide or dry chemicals. С Electric Equipment Fires Extinguish with non-conducting agents such as carbon dioxide and dry chemicals.
 DO NOT USE WATER.
-D Fires in Combustible Metals Extinguish by Using Specialized Extinguishing Powders
+D Fires in Combustible Metals Extinguish by using specialized extinguishing powders.

-Class of Fire/Type of Extinguisher
+Class of Fires/Type of Extinguisher

 Class of Fire Fire Extinguisher Type

 B or C Regular Dry Chemical

-A, B, C, or D Multi Purpose Dry Chemical
+A, B, C, or D Multi-Purpose Dry Chemical

 D Purple K Dry Chemical

 B or C KCL Dry Chemical

-D Dry Powder Special
+D Dry Powder special Compound

-Compound

 B or C Carbon Dioxide (Dry)

 B or C Halogenated Agent (Gas)

-Α Water
+А Water

-Α Water With Anti-Freeze
+А Water with Anti-Freeze

 A or B Water, Loaded Steam Style

-B, On Some A Foam
+B, on some A Foam